Henrik Møllgaard: PSG

-On 25 June 2015 it was announced that Henrik Møllgaard would be joining PSG Handball on a one-year loan contract, due to a long-term injuries with William Accambray.
-On 4 January 2016, Skjern Håndbold announced that Henrik Møllgaard would be joining PSG Handball permanently from the start of 2016/2017 season on a three-year contract.
+On 25 June 2015, it was announced that Henrik Møllgaard would join PSG Handball on a one-year loan contract due to long-term injuries to William Accambray.
+On 4 January 2016, Skjern Håndbold announced that Henrik Møllgaard would join PSG Handball permanently from the start of the 2016–17 season on a three-year contract.
 PSG Handball paid an undisclosed fee for the transfer.
-On 27 October 2017, it was announced that he would return to play for Aalborg Håndbold in 2018.
+He won the French championship in 2016, 2017, and 2018, and the French Cup in 2018.